-With today’s access to a wealth of information online, it is easier than ever to build a portfolio of work in a home studio if you’re an aspiring music creator or recording engineer.
+With today’s access to the wealth of information online, it is easier than ever to build a portfolio of work in a home studio if you’re an aspiring music creator or recording engineer.

-Recording from home can be as simple as getting a microphone, computer and an recording device.
-As with much of your equipment, when it comes to choosing your recording device, you have the challenge of choosing between an interface or a mixer.
+Recording from home can be as simple as getting a microphone, computer, and a recording device.
+As with much of your equipment, when it comes to choosing your recording device, you have the difficult decision of choosing between an interface and a mixer.

-Which device is right for you?
-We are going to explore the two options and help shed some light on which might be right for you.
+So which device is right for you?
+We are going to explore the two options and help shed some light on which might be right for your projects.

 What is an audio interface?

-In the simplest terms, an audio interface is a device that converts an analogue signal (ex: Microphone) into digital binary for playback and recording on your computer.
-Software such as Pro Tools, or Logic Pro X are used for capturing the recorded audio.
+In the simplest terms, an audio interface is a device that converts an analogue signal (e.g.: a microphone) into digital binary for playback and recording on your computer.
+Softwares such as Pro Tools or Logic Pro X are used for capturing the recorded audio.

-An audio interface will typically have digital connectivity in order to connect to your computer via USB, Firewire and/or Thunderbolt.
+An audio interface will typically have digital connectivity in order to connect to your computer via USB, Firewire, and/or Thunderbolt.
 Additionally, some interfaces will have both built-in microphone preamps and line inputs.
-This is a big advantage because it allows you to simply connect a microphone directly and get recording!
-The built-in line inputs are useful to have if external preamps are not in the budget.
+This is a big advantage because it allows you to simply connect a microphone directly into the interface and get recording!
+The built-in line inputs are useful to have if external preamps are not included in the budget.

 What is an audio mixer?

-An audio mixer can also be used as a summing device, either through the busses or the main 2-Bus output, permitting you to mix down your song and capture the analogue sound.
+An audio mixer can also be used as a summing device, either through the busses or the main 2-Bus output, allowing you to mix down your song and capture the analogue sound.

-You can buy an audio mixer either in analogue or digital format, varying in sizes from 4 channels to 48+ channels.
-You’ll find that digital consoles are more expensive than their analogue counterparts, because they feature more DSP, built-in effects and routing functions.
+You can buy an audio mixer either in analogue or digital format, which vary in sizes from 4 channels to 48+ channels.
+You’ll find that digital consoles are more expensive than their analogue counterparts because they feature more DSP (Digital Signal Processing), built-in effects, and routing functions.